Second Triumvirate: In formation of the Principate

-Teleologically, we know that the ascendancy of Octavian at the triumvirate's close was closely followed by his constitutional "settlements" and the formation of the Principate and the Roman empire.
-The creation of the triumvirate and its system of absolute rule, however, was not immediately known to be permanent.
+The ascendancy of Octavian at the triumvirate's close was closely followed by his constitutional "settlements" and the formation of the Principate and the Roman empire.
+The creation of the triumvirate and its system of absolute rule, however, was not then known to be permanent.
 Even in the imperial period, writers like Tacitus reflected on how the republic had been dominated by single men before.
 Moreover, it was not inevitable that the triumvirs were going to defeat the liberatores.
 Their successful campaign, culminating at Philippi, was recognised in coming generations as a turning point in the republic's history.
 Tacitus, for example, dates the end of the republic to the triumviral victory there, which left the republic defenceless and nulla iam publica arma (i.e., the republic was disarmed).
-Erich Gruen, in Last generation of the Roman republic, attributes the republic's collapse to the long and brutal conflicts after Caesar's assassination, largely fought by (and then between) the triumvirs, which eventually "made it impossible to pick up the pieces".
+Erich Gruen, in The Last Generation of the Roman Republic, attributes the republic's collapse to the long and brutal conflicts after Caesar's assassination, largely fought by (and then between) the triumvirs, which eventually "made it impossible to pick up the pieces".

-The mass violence of triumviral rule and their untraditional form of government was contemporaneously seen as "illegitimate, even by supporters of the [triumvirs] themselves".
+The mass violence of triumviral rule and their untraditional form of government was contemporaneously seen as illegitimate.
 To combat such charges, the triumvirs attempted to preserve the appearance of republican practices and legality.
 Of course, the extent to which the triumvirate heeded republican traditions changed over time.
 Over time, as the political situation stabilised, Octavian in Rome resumed the normal operation of the consulship (rather than appointment of many and multiple suffect consulships in a single year).

 The traditional magistrates did not yield all of their duties to the triumvirs; they were still expected to and did conduct public business.
 Moreover, the consuls still exercised some degree of independent political authority.
 The traditional means of moving legislation before the senate and the assemblies also was not abandoned: the triumvirs moved multiple laws before the people on diverse subjects such as extending citizenship, ratification of Antony's eastern settlements, extension of the triumvirate, and expanding the patriciate.
-While the mere operation of the republic's institutional machinery did not represent a free state, the triumvirs "showed considerable concern to have their actions formally approved and ratified by [its] traditional organs".
+While the mere operation of the republic's institutional machinery did not represent a free state, the triumvirs made a show of following traditional legal niceties.
 The triumvirs at various times also made repeated promises or offers to give their powers back to the senate and people, though of course these promises were never kept.
 Most especially, the triumvirs' powers to appoint all provincial governors served as part of the division between military and civic provinces later adopted in Augustus' political settlements.